TeamNullPointers/Hack4Space/readme.md

  ## Case study: California

-  #### right now we're focusing on california for reasons. (list reasons here).
+  #### right now we're focusing on california for reasons.
+(The state of California has a history of prioritizing environmental regulation and legislation, this provides a unique opportunity to study the effect of local laws on local air pollutant concentration outcomes (SO2, NOx, CO2, PM) has measured by satellite sensor arrays.
+Using a historical record of legislation (with which we assume compliance) we can observe the impact, if any, on real concentration outcomes folloiwng the implementation of such policies.
+What we learn about the legislative approach in the state of california can serve as a guide post for government and institutions elsewhere to drive meaningful  change in the future).
 We can expand later if we need to
   	- Los Angeles
   	- San Francisco
   	- San Diego